 Two things set NeuroLogic® apart from much of the other training that exists for schools.
 First off, it has been created by an organization that has been successfully running schools for over 40 years.
-The Director began as a teacher who used these practices in his classroom.
 Secondly, we recognize that those working in schools are less worried about all the science and data behind trauma, and far more worried about what to do about it.
 We keep this in mind, giving a significant focus to what to do in the classroom tomorrow.

 Is NeuroLogic® meant to replace all of the other initiatives our school is already using?

 Not at all, sometimes there are small tweaks to some of the programs you have in place.
 But instead of replacing what you are doing, we provide practical ideas and strategies that will maximize the effectiveness of the interventions you already have in place.